There are many songs that wax lyrical about your heart skipping a beat when you’re a giddy kipper in love…

 Whatever’s happening, your symptoms should not be ignored.
-If you have a menopause irregular heartbeat then absolutely go and see your doctor.
+If you have an irregular heartbeat, then absolutely go and see your doctor.
 Particularly if you are short of breath, dizzy or have any chest pain when your heart decides to go wonky.

 Your medical professional can then check for any abnormalities and reassure you or pave the way to you getting some help.
-For example, medication like beta-blockers can help reduce the frequency and intensity of palpitations.
+For example, medication like beta blockers prescribed by your doctor can help reduce the frequency and intensity of palpitations.

-It’s recommended that adults don’t exceed 400mg of caffeine a day.
+It’s recommended that adults reduce or stop their caffeine intake.
 So be aware – when your heart is going wonky, you don’t need to add this stimulant to the mix.
 That will only exacerbate your symptoms.

 Yes, sadly, it’s not just about switching to a decaf latte.
 Tea also has caffeine in it, half the amount of filter coffee, but still consider cutting down your number of cuppas in a day if you don’t want to decaffeinate your daily brew.